BPerezLamarque/Metabarcoding/README.md

-# Analyzing an Illumina dataset
+# Analyzing an Illumina dataset:

-## Step 1: Demultiplexing and quality control
+## Step 1: Demultiplexing and quality control:

-This step merges paired-end reads, demultiplexes them, and dereplicates sequences at the sample level.
+This step (https://github.com/BPerezLamarque/Metabarcoding/blob/main/Illumina/01_demultiplexing_QC.sh) merges paired-end reads, demultiplexes them, and dereplicates sequences at the sample level.
 It also performs quality filtering and evaluates the quality of the merged reads using **FastQC**.

 **Required software:**
 * Cutadapt ≥ 5.0